European rabbit in New Zealand: Rabbit plagues

 Similar to rabbit plagues in Australia, New Zealand experienced several periods of explosive rabbit population growth.
 The first started in the 1870s and ended around 1895.
 There have also been rabbit plagues in the 1920s, 1940s, and late 1980s.
 The peak of the rabbit plagues in the South Island was in 1895.
 The spread of rabbits in the South Island was much greater than the North Island because the South Island is much drier, is covered in less forest, and experiences less rainfall than the North Island.
-The cost of these plagues is estimated to be $50 million dollars, not only due to the costs of maintaining the rabbit populations, but also the ecological effects that the rabbits have caused, which has been described as an 'ecological disaster'.
+The cost of these plagues is estimated to be $50 million, not only due to the costs of maintaining the rabbit populations, but also the ecological effects that the rabbits have caused, which has been described as an "ecological disaster".
 Areas worst affected by the plagues have never recovered.
 Alongside burrowing holes, the rabbits have caused the removal of vegetation cover, such as tussocks, grasses and shrubs.
 This has caused soil erosion from wind and rain.